What is dentistry?

 What is a dentist?

 A dentist is a specialist who works to diagnose, treat, and prevent oral health problems.
-Dr. Charlie Collins, Dr. Ute Collins, Dr. Keri Halgren, and Dr. Christine Woodward have completed at least eight years of schooling to obtain their respective Doctorates of Dental Surgery.
+Dr. Charlie Collins, Dr. Ute Collins, and Dr. Diana Yusoff have completed at least eight years of schooling to obtain their respective Doctorates of Dental Surgery.

 If a doctor is a pediatric dentist, this means that he or she specializes in caring for children from infancy through their teen years.
 A pediatric dentist has received the proper education and training needed to work with young kids.
 Other specializations include: